huggingface/blog/arrow-datasets.md

 - user:
 ---

-# Leveraging the Power of Apache Arrow with Hugging Face Datasets OR Data Analytics with Apache Arrow and Hugging Face Datasets
+# Data Analytics with Apache Arrow and Hugging Face Datasets

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 Your content here [...]

 Hugging Face Datasets is a library that was designed to complement machine learning training workflows.
-It enables users to share, download, preprocess, and format datasets for model training.
+It enables users to share, download, process, and format datasets to get them ready for training with any of the major machine learning frameworks, across all data modalities: audio, video, text, and tabular.

-One of the remarkable features of `datasets` is its ability to efficiently handle data that is larger than memory.
+One of the remarkable features of `datasets` is its ability to [quickly and efficiently](https://huggingface.co/docs/datasets/about_arrow) handle data that does not fit into system memory.
 This is made possible by using Apache Arrow as an underlying memory model.
-This post will explore the synergies between the two projects, and how using the Arrow ecosystem can supercharge your library, giving you access to more features than you bargained for.
+This post will demonstrate the synergies between the two projects, and how using the Arrow ecosystem can supercharge your library, giving you access to more features than you bargained for.
+We will show you how you can use 🤗 `datasets` for out-of-core data analytics to better understand your data before using it to train a model.

-synergy between the two libraries. success story of arrow.
-Come for the memory model / mmapping, stay for the data analytics.

 ## Apache Arrow and Arrow Tables